spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 fades fadeInTime fadeOutTime = ...
 ~~~

-They produce mre simple envelopes.
+They produce more simple envelopes.
 The `fadeIn` rises
 in the given amount of seconds form 0 to 1.
 The `fadeOut`
 does the opposite.
 It's 1 from the start and then it
 fades out to zero in given amount of seconds but only